orphord/gap-rule-test/README.md

 # gap-rule-test
 ### Gap rule implementation for campspot hiring process
-An implementation of the "Gap Rule" for Campspot where a new reservation may *not* be made leaving a gap of <gap> days.
-In this implementation <gap> is 1 day, but it is implemented as a property in a text file, so this could be changed to *any* gap size with a restart of the system.
+An implementation of the "Gap Rule" for Campspot where a new reservation may *not* be made leaving a gap of *some number* days.
+In this implementation the gap is 1 day, but the gap value is implemented as a property in a text file, so this could be changed to *any* gap size with a restart of the system.

 ### Install/Build Instructions
 #### Required software